 - Baby powder – If your horse has got white socks or stockings then after you’ve washed and dried them try rubbing a little bit of baby powder into them to really brighten them up.
 This is a great tip for getting them really white just before a show but it’s important to make sure they’re completely dry first otherwise the baby powder can become a bit clumpy.

 - Dryer sheets – You know the sheets you put in the tumble drier to keep your clothes smelling fresh?
-Well they’re great to use around the yard too, they’re perfect for removing the static electricity from your horse’s mane and tail during the winter but they have their uses in the summer as well.
+Well, they’re great to use around the barn too, they’re perfect for removing the static electricity from your horse’s mane and tail during the winter but they have their uses in the summer as well.
 Bugs hate the smell of them so stuff a few of them in your pockets or hanging out of your boots and guaranteed the flies will keep away.
 Plus they smell nice!

-- Old vehicle tires – Okay I know they aren’t really household items, but like plastic potties they’re great for making small jumps plus they can also be used to keep buckets from being knocked over.
+- Old vehicle tires – Okay I know they aren’t really household items, but like plastic potties, they’re great for making small jumps plus they can also be used to keep buckets from being knocked over.
 If your horse is anything like one of mine he’ll always try to knock his food bucket over to see if there’s any more underneath then you’ll know what a pain that can be.
-Instead place the food bucket (or water bucket) inside an old tire and it’ll be much harder for him to knock it over.
+Instead, place the food bucket (or water bucket) inside an old tire and it’ll be much harder for him to knock it over.

 - Baby wipes – Like duct tape, baby wipes are another one of those miracle products that have so many uses.
 They can be used to quickly remove sweat marks and grass stains from your horse’s coat, are great for giving your tack a quick once-over and even adding shine to your horse’s coat.

-- Airtight food containers – Available it a variety of different sizes these containers are great for so many things.
-I keep a few just for filling with clean water to treat wounds but they they’re also good for keeping small items together.
+- Airtight food containers – Available in a variety of different sizes these containers are great for so many things.
+I keep a few just for filling with clean water to treat wounds but they’re also good for keeping small items together.
 If I’m going on a long trail I take a couple with me with things like first aid supplies in them.

 - Dustpan & brush – Yes you can buy these from your local tack shop or online but buying one from a discount store will do just as good a job but at a fraction of the cost.